checkmarx-ts/cxone-flow-audit/README.md

 This is a command line tool that can be used to audit, configure, and de-configure [CxOneFlow](https://github.com/checkmarx-ts/cxone-flow) event web hooks in an SCM.

+This currently supports the following SCM types:

-This currently only works with Azure DevOps Cloud and Enterprise.
+* Azure DevOps Cloud and Enterprise
+* Github Cloud and Enterprise (self-hosted)

 ## Installation